 Whether you’re a sole trader or you have a team of over 200, all small businesses are part of a supply chain, and many small and medium-sized businesses go through the procurement and tendering process.
 In a supply chain, you may find you’re asked for information about your carbon footprint.

-Both the public sector and private sector are having to report and account for their greenhouse gas emissions to achieve net carbon zero emission by 2050.
+Both the public sector and private sector are having to report and account for their greenhouse gas emissions to achieve net zero emissions by 2050.
 The ability to gain new customers and access new supply chains are fundamental to growing a business.
-With the increasing focus on net carbon zero, it makes sense to embed this mindset within your organisation.
+With the increasing focus on net zero, it makes sense to embed this mindset within your organisation.

 What are supply chain impacts?